-Watching it, it has the feeling of today.
-Choreographer Pam Tanowitz custom-crafted “thunder rolling along afterward,” a visual stunner of a 20-minute-long, emotionally fraught choreographic work, on a sleek tribe of top-notch Juilliard School dance students.
+Watching it, it has the feeling of today: choreographer Pam Tanowitz’s “thunder rolling along afterward,” an emotionally fraught, 20-minute-long work fashioned for a sleek tribe of Juilliard School dance majors.

 Along with contributions by John Heginbotham, Katarzyna Skarpetowska, Matthew Neenan, Tanowitz’s “thunder” comprised the Juilliard School’s annual showcase, “New Dances: Edition 2016.”

-What is that feeling?
-How does it come across in a dance?
+What is that feeling of ‘now’?
+How does it translate in a dance?

 There’s urgency.
 There’s struggle.
 There’s the sense that things are difficult but must be tackled nonetheless.
 One must go on.
 There’s duty; the compulsion to perform certain tasks.
 There’s beauty in the human endeavor, but there’s also melancholia.
 The beauty is fleeting, and it’s achieved in extreme isolation.
 It’s also very random.